 DTV is a Public Education Channel programmed by Davison Community Schools.
 It airs on the Charter Communications system (Channel 191) in the Davison area.
 The goal of DTV is to create programming that highlights what’s happening in the Davison School District.

 DTV also offers a unique learning experience for Davison high school students.
 Most of DTV’s programming is created entirely by the High School video journalism class.
-Students write and produce a daily newscast as well as man all crew positions for live & taped events, like our monthly show, The District, concerts and sporting events.
-The students are responsible for enterprising story ideas and reporting other news from the district.
+Students write and produce a daily newscast as well as man all crew positions for live & taped events.

 The DTV class is taught and managed by Randy Scott.
 He has taught since 2004.
 Mr. Scott has over 15 years of experience in the local TV broadcast industry.
 Mr. Scott was the head photographer at WEYI-TV in Flint.
 He also worked as a photographer at WJRT-TV in Flint and WXYZ-TV in Detroit.

 Amy Lesko co-manages the station alongside Mr. Scott.
 In addition to supervising and producing televised after-school events she also assists with daily the newscasts.
 Mrs. Lesko has a bachelor’s degree in communications and music.
-She has over 12 years of experience in the broadcast industry and was a former producer for WJRT-TV in Flint
+She has over 16 years of experience in the broadcast industry and was a former producer for WJRT-TV in Flint